Brandenburg Gate symbolizes Berlin’s division into East and West – and, since the fall of the Berlin Wall, it stands for a reunited Germany.

-When the French forces under Napoleon Bonaparte shattered Prussian Army and captured Berlin in 1806, he took Brandenburg Gate’s Quadriga to Paris.
+When the French forces under Napoleon Bonaparte shattered the Prussian Army and captured Berlin in 1806, he took Brandenburg Gate’s Quadriga to Paris.

 However, he never installed it anywhere.

-The Prussian forces captured Paris in 1814, and following Napoleon’s defeat brought the Quadriga back to Germany.
+The Prussian forces captured Paris in 1814 and, following Napoleon’s defeat brought the Quadriga back to Germany.

-This time the Germans added a Prussian eagle and an iron cross on her lance, with a wreath of oak leaves and mounted it on the top again.
+This time, the Germans added a Prussian eagle and an iron cross on her lance, with a wreath of oak leaves, and mounted it on the top again.

-However, the original Quadriga was destroyed in WW II – only one horse’s head from the Quadriga survived Allies’ onslaught.
+However, the original Quadriga was destroyed in WW II – only one horse’s head from the Quadriga survived the Allies’ onslaught.